‘Kevin Can Wait’ Spawns Fury As Comedies Don’t Kill Off Wives: ‘Bewitched’ Switcheroo Called For

-Brian Kilmeade of Fox & Friends was dumbfounded over the way Kevin Can’t Wait did away with his wife to make room for Leah Remini’s character on the show.
+Brian Kilmeade of Fox & Friends was dumbfounded over the way Kevin Can’t Wait removed his wife to make room for Leah Remini’s character on the show.
 He couldn’t understand why a comedy would kill off one of the main characters of a show.

 Kilmeade wasn’t alone in his confusion and angst as fans of the hit show starring Kevin James weren’t happy as the show just picked up a year after his wife Donna happened to die.
 Donna was played by Erin Hayes and her surprise exit was announced after Season 1 had finished up.